The overall aim of facilitating groups in this paratheatre medium:

 Better to end cool than hot.
 This work activates the energetic body; the Central Nervous System is stimulated and "lit."
-At the end of each session, suggest a final ritual to engage a cooling off process, rather than one that leaves everyone hopped up and wired.
+At the end of each session, suggest a final ritual that engages a cooling off process, rather than one that leaves everyone hopped up and wired.
 Restoring balance and equilibrium is a good rule of thumb here.
-When these rituals end late at night, the activated energetic body can sometimes keep participants awake into the wee hours.
-In the event of insomnia and excessive charge in the nervous systems, epsom salt baths can help neutralize excess electromagnetism (mix 1 cup per 100 pounds body in a full bath of hot water and then, soak for no more than thirty minutes; often times, 15 minutes soak can be enough).
-A longer, deeper No-Form practice helps diffuse the effects of highly charged rituals.
+A longer, deeper No-Form helps diffuse the effects of highly charged rituals.

 ON THE ENDING GROUP CIRCLE

 The sitting group circle that ends each session provides an opportunity to check in, share notes, and voice perceptions.
-After a particularly charged ritual, people may be silenced by what happened; don't press them to talk.
+After a particularly charged ritual, participants may be silenced by what happened; don't press them to talk.
 Those who are ready to talk, will speak.
-The aim of the group circle is to simply report what happened, not what it might mean.
+The aim of the group circle is to simply report what happened.
 If participants start espousing philosophies and theories about their experiences, gently nudge them back to their actual experience, i.e., "What happened to you ?"
 "How did you relate to what happened ?"
-Though philosophical discourse and psychoanalysis have their place, the purpose of the group circle is simply to report what happened in the session.
+Though philosophical discourse and psychoanalysis have their place, they also can distance us from experience itself.